-GOAL 3 - Student Development and Support Services: By June 2023, the Addison Central School District will have enhanced its student development and support services, resulting in the maintenance and improvement of the emotional health and academic performance of all students, grades Pre-K through twelve.
+GOAL 3 - Student Development and Support Services: By June 2028, the Addison Central School District will have enhanced its student development and support services resulting in the maintenance and improvement of the emotional health and academic performance of all students, grades PreK-12.

-GOAL 4 - Non-Instructional Support Initiatives: By June 2023, the Addison Central School District will have maintained and improved the non-instructional support of its academic and co-curricular programs by the completion of safety and security activities, the continuation of the implementation and review of the long-range facilities plan, instituting improved human resources processes and procedures for all new and current staff and completing a full review of all Board of Education policies and Administrative Regulations.
+GOAL 4 - Non-Instructional Support Initiatives: By June 2028, the Addison Central School District will have maintained and improved the non-instructional support of its academic and co-curricular programs by the completion of safety and security activities, the continuation of the implementation and review of the long range facilities plan, the creation and implementation of a long range financial plan, and completing a full review of all Board of Education policies and Administrative Regulations.